Do you trust your memory?

 Many people don’t trust their minds to come up with the perfect images.
 They also aren’t using multi-sensory images.
 These visualization exercises will help.

-But I had to trust myself first and develop my mind.
+But first I had to trust myself in a few different ways:

 I also had to turn off the negative voice in my head that was telling me I couldn’t learn to draw, that I would never be good at it.